Further tests for melanoma

 After the tests

-Your test results are bound to take a little time, even if only a day or two.
-You will probably feel very anxious time during this time.
+Your test results are bound to take a little time.
+You will probably feel very anxious while you wait.
 It may help to talk to a close friend or relative about how you feel.
 Or you may want to contact a cancer support group to talk to someone who has been through a similar experience.

 You can view and print the quick guides for all the pages in the Diagnosing melanoma section.

 If you are found to have melanoma, your doctor will check how deep the melanoma is.
 The depth of the melanoma in the skin affects how likely it is to come back and whether it may spread.